MumbaiHackerspace/blog/src/pages/MSBuild-2020/index.md

 ---
 <!--StartFragment-->

-While there were a lot of announcements, we are going to concentrate on the top 3 that we think WE will be using regularly.
+While there were a lot of announcements, we are going to list the top 3 that we think WE will be using regularly.

 # 1. Azure Static Web App